My Little Pony: Friendship Is Magic

 - Defector from Decadence: Epiphany.
 Exactly as planned.

 - Driven to Suicide: Berry Punch's backstory.
-She mentions it in such a nonchalant way that Siren is shocked and bewildered.
+She mentions it in such a nonchalant way that Siren is taken aback.

 - Dynamic Entry: Green.